Our Mission

 PHMC & BBPA

-Brandywine Battlefield National Historic Landmark encompasses over 50 square miles covering 15 municipalities in two counties.
-The Park Associates take the lead role in interpreting the battlefield to visitors and also participates in efforts to preserve the entire National Historic Landmark.
+The Brandywine Battlefield National Historic Landmark spans over 50 square miles, covering 15 municipalities across two counties.
+While PHMC focuses on the site’s upkeep, the Park Associates play a vital role in interpreting the battlefield’s history for visitors and actively contribute to preservation efforts across the larger National Historic Landmark.

 Goals